-The Bank's definition of default on financial assets is the same with the one of judging the credit impairement of financial assets.
+The Bank and CUBCN Bank definition of default on financial assets is the same with the one of judging the credit impairement of financial assets.
 Where one or more of the following conditions are met, the Bank determines the financial assets to be subject to default and credit impairement.